neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - SageMaker/README.md

 Now we have all our notebooks.
 In the next two labs we're going to use SageMaker Studio to run them.

 ## Pandas
 First off, let's fiddle with the data in pandas.
 We have a little notebook to help with that.
-In the menu on the left, drill down into "/hands-on-lab-neo4j-and-sagemaker/Lab 5 - SageMaker/exploring_pandas.ipynb."
+In the menu on the left, drill down into "/hands-on-lab-neo4j-and-sagemaker/Lab 5 - SageMaker/1_pandas.ipynb."

 Select the default for the notebook environment and wait for the kernel to start.

 Once that's complete, work through the notebook.

-## Cypher Queries
+## Cypher
 Now we'll run a few queries using the python API.
 Earlier we used the graphical interface in the Neo4j Browser.
 We're going to do the same thing but in a programmatic way.
 Let's start by firing up a notebook.
-As you did before, find the "/hands-on-lab-neo4j-and-sagemaker/Lab 5 - SageMaker/exploring_cypher.ipynb" in the Studio menu, fire up a kernel and then run through the notebook.
+As you did before, find the "/hands-on-lab-neo4j-and-sagemaker/Lab 5 - SageMaker/2_cypher.ipynb" in the Studio menu, fire up a kernel and then run through the notebook.